jaeyoungchoilab/Topsicle/README.md

 The script can be run from the command line as below, as an example of using all flags, which will output:
 - a [.csv file](Topsicle_demo/telolengths_all.csv) with file number, IDs of reads in that file, and telomere length (default, always output this)
-- a [.fasta file](/kuhpc/work/jychoi/l233n428/Topsicle/Topsicle_demo/result_justone/Col-0-6909_GWHBDNP00000001.1_nano_right.fastq_trc_over_0.4.fastq), which is subset of initial dataset with reads that is likely to contain telomere because of their TRC is more than 0.4, or whatever value that user specified (ones with the abundance of telomere pattern at the first 1000 bp is more than 40% of the read or whatever value)
+- a [.fastq file](/kuhpc/work/jychoi/l233n428/Topsicle/Topsicle_demo/result_justone/Col-0-6909_GWHBDNP00000001.1_nano_right.fastq_trc_over_0.4.fastq), which is subset of initial dataset with reads that is likely to contain telomere because of their TRC is more than 0.4, or whatever value that user specified (ones with the abundance of telomere pattern at the first 1000 bp is more than 40% of the read or whatever value)

 Some additional output, based on flags:
 - [plots](Topsicle_demo/result_justone/plot_4_1.png) of mean window changes and boundary points for each read tail, either start or end tail or both (flag **--plot**).